-The history of Oasis told in an infographic also includes the solo careers of brothers Noel Gallagher and Liam Gallagher.
-Slide for a Britpop story:
+This graphic timeline shows the history of Oasis, as well as the solo careers of brothers Noel Gallagher and Liam Gallagher.
+Swipe here for a Britpop story:

 Also, if you want more on the band and Britpop, you can visit the Oasis Influence diagram.

-The biography of Oasis, the mythical Manchester band, is full of changes of members, record releases and some other events until their split.
+The biography the mythical Manchester band Oasis is full of changes of members, record releases, and some other events until their split.

 Just before recording their second album Tony McCarroll was fired and Alan White became the new drummer.
 By this time the Gallagher brothers were widely known for their aggressive attitude and constant fighting with each other.

-Their second album, (What´s the story) Morning Glory? was released on 1995.
-It remains as their most successful album, with hit singles such as Wonderwall, Roll with it, Don’t look back in anger and Champagne Supernova.
+Oasis’ second album, (What´s the story) Morning Glory? was released in 1995.
+It remains as their most successful album to date, with hit singles such as Wonderwall, Roll with it, Don’t look back in anger and Champagne Supernova.

-Previously to the release of (What´s the story) Morning Glory?, Oasis engaged on the media fueled Battle of Britpop against Blur.
-The single Roll with it lost the chart battle against Blur’s Country House, but in album sales Oasis outsold Blur´s The Great Escape.
+Previously to the release of (What´s the story) Morning Glory?, Oasis engaged in the media-fueled Battle of Britpop against Blur.
+As part of that media battle, the single Roll with it lost the chart battle against Blur’s Country House, but in album sales, Oasis outsold Blur’s The Great Escape.
 1995 was the peak of Britpop craziness.

-In 1997 they released Be here now, and album that contains successful singles such as D’ you know what I mean, Don’t go away and Stand by me.
+In 1997, Oasis released Be here now, an album that contains successful singles such as D’you know what I mean, Don’t go away and Stand by me.
 Nevertheless, it was not as well received by the critics.
-The album is quite a loud piece of work, with prominent guitars and volume.
+This album is quite a loud piece of work with prominent use of distorted guitars.

-In 1998 the b-sides collection The Masterplan was released, containing popular songs such as Acquiesce, Rocking chair and title track, The Masterplan.
+In 1998 the b-sides collection The Masterplan was released.
+The akbum contains popular songs such as Acquiesce, Rocking chair and title track, The Masterplan.

-In 2000 the dark-mooded and more quiet album Standing on the Shoulder of Giants was released.
-During the recording process Gypsy and Bonehead left the band, so Noel Gallagher recorded all bass and guitar parts.
+In 2000 the dark-mooded and more quiet-sounding album Standing on the Shoulder of Giants was released.
+During the recording process, Gypsy and Bonehead left the band, so Noel Gallagher recorded all bass and guitar parts himself.
 After the album was released, new members Gem Archer (guitar) and Andy Bell (bass) joined Oasis.

 In 2002 Heathen Chemistry was released.
-This album marked a return to the classic Oasis sound, with singles The Hindu Times, Stop Cryin’ your heart out and Little by Little enjoying media and popular success.
-After this album Alan White was fired from the band.
-After this, even though he was never credited as an official member, Zack Starkey, son of legendary Beatles drummer Ringo Starr, became their session drummer for the final two albums.
+This album marked a return to the classic Oasis sound, with the singles The Hindu Times, Stop Cryin’ your heart out and Little by Little enjoying media and popular success.
+After this album, Alan White was fired from the band.
+Even though he was never credited as an official member, Zack Starkey, son of legendary Beatles drummer Ringo Starr, became their session drummer for the final two albums.

-Dig Out your soul, Oasis final studio album, was released in 2008.
+Dig Out your soul, Oasis’s final studio album was released in 2008.
 It spawned the singles The shock of the lightning, I’m outa time and Falling down.
-In 2009 Noel Gallagher quit Oasis due to a fight with his brother Liam.
+In 2009 Noel Gallagher quit Oasis due to a huge fight with his brother Liam.
 That was the end of Oasis.

 By this time Chris Sharrock was performing as a touring drummer.